Abena

-Abena as a given name, it is a girl's name of Ghanaian origin and means born on Tuesday.
+Abena as a given name, is a female name of Ghanaian origin and means born on Tuesday.
 Day names are a cultural practice of the Akan people of Ghana.
 It is actually practised by all Akan (i.e. all the various Akan subgroups) people who follow traditional customs.
 People born on particular days are supposed to exhibit the characteristics or attributes and philosophy, associated with the days.
 Abena has the appellation Kosia or Nimo, meaning friendliness.
 Thus, females named Abena are supposed to be friendly.
-Another name is also called Abena, in the indian culture.
+Another name is also called Abena, in the Indian culture.
 Abena is an Indian (Gujarati) surname; the Gujarati અબેના (Abēnā) possibly came from the Arabic name أبين (Abyan).

 Origin and meaning of Abena

 In the Akan culture, day names are known to be derived from deities.
 Abena is originated from Koyabenada and from the Lord of Life's Land deity of the day Tuesday.
 Females born on Tuesday tend to be nurturing and achieve a balance between strength and compassion.